 Sustainable weight loss, weight maintenance, and actually enjoying life.

-Looking in the mirror and being happy with what you see, and knowing that the weight stays off.
+Looking in the mirror and being happy with what you see, knowing that the weight will stay off.

-And most importantly, “normal” behavior that allows us to enjoy life, have great meals with friends and family, but also reach our goals.
+And most importantly, habits that allow us to enjoy life, have great meals with friends and family, while still reaching our goals

 Not temporary changes, but rather permanent small adjustments that adjust over time as we start to see results and build momentum.